Earth Week 2015 will take place April 21-24, 2015. Stay tuned!

 Looking to participate in SERC’s next big education & celebration week?
-Join us for UC Berkeley Food Week, October 20-24, 2014, when SERC will collaborate with Cal Dining and other campus partners to spotlight food sustainability, waste, justice, labor, and nutrition.
+Join us for UC Berkeley Food Week, October 20-24, 2014, when SERC will collaborate with Berkeley Food Institute, Cal Dining, and University Health Services to spotlight food sustainability, waste, justice, labor, and nutrition.
 More details to come!

 Please join us in celebrating UC Berkeley’s Earth Week 2014 by participating in the many incredible events that will be held from Monday, April 21st- Sunday, April 27th, 2014.
 You can download the print calendar of events here and the Earth Week logo here.
 Join the Earth Week Facebook Event here.

 - Silent protest, Wear all black clothing

 - Sponsored by Students Against Fracking and Fossil Free Cal